openvehicles/Open-Vehicle-Monitoring-System/client/edimax/edimax_readme.txt

 2. Copy the "edimax_*" files into your OVMS client folder.

-3. Fill in the Edimax IP address, user name and password in "edimax_config.txt"...
+3. Fill in the Edimax IP address and auth data in "edimax_config.txt"...

 4. ...and set the SOC_ON and SOC_OFF levels as desired.